derrique12/IGN-Mobile-Flutter/README.md

 A new Flutter project.

-You can the apk file in apk folder
+You can find the apk file in apk folder